-For specific efficiency tips and guidance on cooking for residential consumers, click here.
+- For specific efficiency tips and guidance on energy efficient cooking for residential consumers, click here.

-For specific efficiency tips and guidance on dishwashing, click here.
+- For specific efficiency tips and guidance on energy efficient dishwashing, click here.

-For specific efficiency tips and guidance on laundry, click here.
+- For specific efficiency tips and guidance on energy efficient laundry practices, click here.